 How would you feel if, in each and every class, you got to see all your grades immediately after being entered into the gradebook?
 Stressed?
 More comfortable?
-The open gradebook presented for next year at SHS has clear benefits and drawbacks, and students and teachers alike initially have mixed feelings.
+The open gradebook policy—allowing students, and their nosy parents, to check their grades for each course whenever they would like— presented for next year at SHS has clear benefits and drawbacks, and students and teachers alike have mixed feelings.

-With the open gradebook, teachers will post students’ grades immediately.
-A problem that could arise could be that students see their grades before getting their actual assignment back.
+While the specific details of the open gradebook plan are still being decided, students’ grades could be available to students immediately after a teacher posts the grades.
+A problem that could arise is students seeing their grades before getting their actual assignment back.
 “I can be grading at nine o’clock at night, and you can get your grade without seeing what you did wrong.
 I think that element can create stress and worry,” SHS Spanish teacher Jose Lamela mentioned.

 Along with the extra stress and worry that the open gradebook may create, students also note that this process may make the teacher’s job even harder.
 “I think the teachers may become really annoyed.
 Students will constantly be coming to office hours to get back any credit they can,” Ofir Savir ’28 explained.